Integrating GIS and Asset Management Systems: Lessons from the Field

 Many organizations find integration challenges emerging in a crowded enterprise landscape where systems and their vendors, often with varying degrees of subtlety, compete to own more of the overall solution space.
 GIS, EAM, ERP, field mobility, and related platforms regularly extend their capabilities into adjacent workflows, data domains, and system-of-record responsibilities.

 That expansion is not accidental.
-Product roadmaps, feature positioning, and messaging frequently encourage consolidation under a single umbrella, sometimes promising simplicity, sometimes touting efficiency, and sometimes blurring architectural boundaries in the process.
-The resulting tension isn’t necessarily a failure of integration—it’s a natural outcome of overlapping platforms evolving in parallel.
+Product roadmaps, feature positioning, and messaging often encourage consolidation under a single product umbrella, sometimes by promising simplicity, sometimes efficiency, and sometimes by blurring architectural boundaries.
+The resulting tension is not necessarily a failure of integration, but rather a natural outcome of overlapping platforms evolving in parallel as product vendors jostle for opportunity.

 The most effective solutions resist the urge to force artificial consolidation.
-Instead, they are intentional about right‑sizing responsibility.
-In those environments, GIS rarely owns all—or even most—of the overall solution.
-What it consistently becomes, however, is a hub or switching yard, with data and workflows criss‑crossing the spatial platform.
-Through maps, location intelligence, and spatial context, GIS delivers critical insight at key moments in users’ daily work, without needing to claim ownership over every underlying system or process.
+Instead, they are intentional about right-sizing responsibility and defining appropriate domain boundaries.
+In those environments, GIS rarely owns all, or even most, of the overall solution.
+What it consistently becomes, however, is a hub or switching yard, with data and workflows criss-crossing the spatial platform.
+Through maps, location intelligence, and spatial context, GIS delivers critical insights at key moments in users’ daily work without claiming ownership of every underlying system or process.

 Not all Assets are Alike

-When different organizations talk about “assets,” they can be referring to very different things.
+When different organizations talk about “assets,” they are often referring to very different things.

-Assets show up in work orders, inspections, maintenance histories, and replacement planning.
-They appear in financial systems as capital investments subject to depreciation, amortization, and level‑of‑service analysis.
+Assets appear in work orders, inspections, maintenance histories, and replacement planning.
+They show up in financial systems as capital investments subject to depreciation, amortization, and level of service analysis.
 They factor into safety planning, emergency response, regulatory compliance, and the preservation of institutional knowledge.

 Some organizations define assets expansively.
 Others take a narrower view.
-Neither approach is inherently right or wrong—but these definitions have direct implications for how GIS and EAM should be integrated, what data flows where, and which system plays which role.
+Neither approach is inherently right or wrong.
+However, these definitions have direct implications for how GIS and EAM should be integrated, what data flows where, and which system plays which role.

-That variability is one of the reasons we’re wary of claims that there is a single GIS–EAM integration pattern that works for everyone.
-In our experience, effective integration design is guided by organizational workflows, functional requirements, IT standards, governance maturity, and long‑term objectives—not vendor defaults.
+That variability is one of the reasons we are wary of claims that there is a single GIS and EAM integration pattern that works for everyone.
+In our experience, effective integration design is guided by organizational workflows, functional requirements, IT standards, governance maturity, and long term objectives rather than vendor defaults.

 Good Tools But No Universal Answer

-To be clear, many modern EAM platforms offer solid tooling and proven patterns for integrating with Esri‑based GIS environments.
-That’s good news.
+To be clear, many modern EAM platforms offer solid tooling and proven patterns for integrating with Esri-based GIS environments.
+All good here.

 Some Guiding Principles

-Well, we are not the ones to call for building a stone wall, but maybe we can share some hard-won tips to help you avoid pitfalls and achieve more elegant outcomes in your integration work.
+Well… we are not the ones to call to build your stone wall.
+But maybe we can share some hard-won tips and techniques to help you avoid pitfalls and achieve more elegant outcomes in your integration work.

 First off, here is one “thou shalt” that our engineering team lives by on the subject of EAM-to-GIS integrations: